 Graduates of the bachelor's program are prepared for entry-level positions such as cost estimator, field engineer, project manager assistant, or scheduler.
 Professional experience is important in the construction industry, and graduates may have better job opportunities after they complete a year or two of job-site experience.
 In most cases, bachelor’s programs require students to take a capstone course.

 Accrediting agencies are independent, non-governmental bodies that conduct evaluations of schools and degree programs to assess their viability and their ability to provide a valuable education.
 Institutional accreditation applies to entire schools, while programmatic accreditation applies to a particular type of degree program.
-The US Department of Education and the Council for Higher Education Accreditation provide recognition for regional and national agencies at the institutional and programmatic level.
+The US Department of Education and the Council for Higher Education Accreditations provide recognition for regional and national agencies at the institutional and programmatic level.

 The American Council for Construction Education and The Association of Technology, Management, and Applied Engineering are both recognized by the USDE and CHEA as specialized, programmatic accrediting agencies for construction management education.
 In most cases, schools offering online degrees in construction management are also accredited by regional or national accrediting bodies, such as the Distance Education Training Council.

 Choosing a construction management degree program that has been accredited by one of these agencies will help ensure that you will receive an education that reflects the highest academic standards.
 It will also enable you to transfer your credits to other accredited institutions and to utilize any financial aid you might be granted.
 Unaccredited programs cannot guarantee this.

 Frequently Asked Questions About Construction Management Degrees

 What is the difference between a degree in construction management and a degree in civil engineering?